B2B Marketing Funnel: What It Is and How to Build, Track, and Optimize Yours

 You might also have heard about the B2B sales funnel, which is similar to the marketing funnel.
 As the names imply, the sales funnel is more sales-centric and the marketing funnel more marketing-centric.

-The marketing funnel stages are typically known as top of the funnel (TOFU the awareness stage), middle of the funnel (MOFU the consideration stage), and bottom of the funnel (BOFU the decision stage) where conversion happens.
+The three traditional stages of the marketing funnel for B2B companies are known as the top of the funnel (TOFU) stage, the middle of the funnel (MOFU) stage, and the bottom of the funnel (BOFU) stage.

 However, any sales rep can tell you that in a real-life scenario, it's a little bit more complicated than that.